Personal Branding in B2B: What is it and How to Do It?

 3. Neil Patel

-Neil Patel is the co-founder of Neil Patel Digital, an award-winning marketing agency for businesses.
-Neil Patel’s personal brand is built on providing value, constantly.
-He shares actionable SEO and marketing advice, often backed by data and personal experience.
+Neil Patel is the co-founder of Neil Patel Digital, a multi-award-winning digital marketing agency for businesses.
+Neil Patel’s personal brand is about providing value, day in and day out.
+He provides actionable marketing and SEO tips, typically backed by either data or personal experience.

 Neil’s focus is on educational and practical content, and his personal brand reflects that.
 It’s there to support his mission, not to overpower it.
 He frequently engages with his audience through comments and personalized advice, and in that, doubles down on demonstrating his expertise and willingness to help.
 Here’s a sample post